-Gabriel González is a Gabriel González is a professor at the University of Texas at Brownsville, United States, where he trains translators and interpreters.
+Gabriel González teaches at the University of Texas at Brownsville, United States, where he trains translators and interpreters.
 He was a Marie Curie Actions fellow at KU Leuven and the beneficiary of a co-tutelle agreement between KU Leuven and Universitat Rovira i Virgili within the framework of the TIME project (FP7-PEOPLE-2010-ITN-263954).
 He holds a B.A. in Spanish Translation (Brigham Young University 2001), a J.D.
 (Brigham Young University 2007), and an M.A. in Translation and Intercultural Studies (Universitat Rovira i Virgili 2011).
 He has worked as a sports broadcaster, language teacher, translator, interpreter, lawyer, and college professor, and he has volunteered for a number of non-profit organizations.

 Translating for minorities: Linguistic diversity and integration in Europe

 In contemporary Europe, state languages come in contact with a fluid tapestry of immigrant languages and an set of ever more legitimized regional or minority languages.
 In this context, policy makers are faced with a changing demographics and attitudes about rights and integration.
 Translation policies play a key role in realizing minorities' language rights and integration.
 However, in current research on language policies, the key role of translation remains a blind spot.
 This research project sheds light on that blind spot.
 The project considers legal frameworks and their attendant translation policies in order to find out how governments use translation to interact with individuals belonging to linguistic minorities.
 In so doing, the project aims to understand what role translation, as part of language police, plays in the integration (or not) of those who speak languages other than the state's preferred language.